LIME-ESA/lime_tbx/docs/content/user_guide/simulations.md

 # Simulations

-LIME Toolbox allows users to simulate lunar reflectance, irradiance, and the degree of linear polarisation (DoLP).
+LIME Toolbox allows users to simulate lunar reflectance, irradiance, the degree of linear polarisation (DoLP), and the angle of linear polarisation (AoLP).
 Simulations are performed using the Simulation page ([Figure 6](#fig-6)), which is the default view when launching LIME Toolbox.